How to Use a Glucose meter: 7 Steps

 Have a look at where you’ve to insert the strips and make sure that you know about every single function of this device before using on the human body.

-It is important that you should test the glucometer accuracy before using for the very first time.
+It is important that you test the glucometer accuracy before using for the very first time.
 When many manufacturers provide premade strips for this purpose, others might offer some kind of liquid.

 In case your purchase comes with strips, you just have to insert them into the glucometer.
 Afterward, have a look at the reading which pops out on this unit’s display.
 The result should come within acceptable limits which are usually provided in the instructional manual of this device.

 You should only use this glucometer for checking your blood sugar levels once you’ve made sure that it is working properly.
-Otherwise, consult the pharmacy from which you’ve made this purchase at the first place.
+Otherwise, consult the pharmacy from which you’ve made this purchase in the first place.

 Wash your hands thoroughly with the help of water & soap.
 Use an alcohol swab to clean the finger which you’re going to prick with the lancet.